SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Ensure healthy lives and promote well-being for all at all ages.

-**Current status**: Has undergone internal review, currently being edited.
-This string has undergone development to improve the phrases and structure and is substantially changed from the original version it was based on (v2019.11).*
+**Current status**: This string is undergoing final edits

 **Contents**

 1. Full query in copy-pasteable format
 2. General notes about method for SDG 3
 3. Documentation and string sections for each target
-4. Authorship and review
+4. Contributions
 5. Footnotes